Detecting Entanglement by State Preparation and Local Measurements: Introduction

-In this work, we establish a framework for detecting entangled states with a fixed measurement, say the $z$-direction, by preparing multipartite states that we call {\it network states}.
-Similarly to measurement-based quantum computation that realizes arbitrary unitary transformations by state preparation, we show that entanglement witnesses (EWs) can be estimated by preparing multipartite states.
+In this work, we show that a fixed measurement setting can detect entangled states, together with the preparation of a multipartite state, which we call a {\it network state}.
+To be precise, we present a framework for detecting entangled states such that a fixed measurement over a network state $N$ and a state $\rho$ can find if the state $\rho$ is entangled, where a network state $N$ is obtained from an EW.
+Thus, entangled states can be verified in a measurement-based (MB) manner.
+In fact, the framework is closely connected to the activation of entanglement in that it finds if a state $\rho$ is entangled if a joint state $N\otimes \rho$ is more entangled than a state $N$~\cite{PhysRevLett.96.150501}.

+We show how network states can be obtained from EWs.
 We present the construction of network states for decomposable EWs, which are equivalent to the partial transpose criteria, and also for non-decomposable EWs that detect bound entangled states beyond the partial transpose criteria, such as the Bell-diagonal EWs \cite{chruscinski2014class, PhysRevA.105.052401} from the Choi map \cite{Choi:1975aa} and its various generalizations \cite{PhysRevA.84.024302}, and the Breuer-Hall EW \cite{PhysRevLett.97.080501, Hall_2006}.
-Our results apply to multipartite systems: graph states \cite{PhysRevA.69.062311}, a resource for measurement-based quantum computing \cite{PhysRevLett.86.5188}, can be detected by state preparation and a fixed measurement.
+The results are extended to multipartite systems: graph states \cite{PhysRevA.69.062311}, a resource for MBQC \cite{PhysRevLett.86.5188}, can be detected by network states and a fixed measurement. { We discuss the connection of our work to the entanglement activation \cite{PhysRevLett.96.150501} and the measurement-device-independent entanglement witnesses \cite{PhysRevLett.110.060405}. }